Required

 Understanding Asylum Disqualification

 As discussed on our site, Asylum is a powerful but complex immigration status that offers protection from oppression, violence, or persecution in another country.
-To qualify for asylum, you have to meet a set of criteria that can be challenging to prove without dedicated legal representation.
-As frustrating as it sounds, there are some distinct factors that could disqualify you
+To qualify for asylum consultation, you have to meet a set of criteria that can be challenging to prove without dedicated legal representation.
+As frustrating as it sounds, there are some distinct factors that could disqualify

 • Temporary Protected Status